Alibaba: Weak Earnings and Record Trading Volume After Results

 Technical Picture

-From late January to early April, the shares remained in a downward trend.
-The local peak on 29 January marked the beginning of a steady decline towards the low recorded on 7 April.
-After price compression within the $118–$122 range near the lows, the stock sharply broke out of the trend.
+From late January to early April, the shares appear to have remained in a broader downward trend.
+The local peak on 29 January may have marked the start of a steady decline towards the low recorded on 7 April.
+Following a period of price compression within the $118–$122 range near the lows, the stock likely broke out of the prior trend with strong downside momentum.

-During this move, a pronounced volume profile formed within the $130–$143.50 range, with the point of control (POC) concentrated around $135.50–$136.
-The lower boundary of the profile and the $129.00 level now act as the key support zone for the current range.
-Resistance at $149.00 coincides with the gap formed on 26 February.
+During this move, a pronounced volume profile appears to have formed within the $130–$143.50 range, with the point of control (POC) likely concentrated around $135.50–$136.
+The lower boundary of the profile, together with the $129.00 level, may now act as a key support zone for the current range.
+Resistance at $149.00 coincides with a gap formed on 26 February and could continue to act as a supply area.

-On 13 May, the day of the earnings release, vertical trading volume surged sharply, clearly visible on the histogram.
-The candle showed an impulsive downside breakout followed by a retreat.
-The stock is currently trading above the upper boundary of the profile.
+On 13 May, the day of the earnings release, vertical trading volume appears to have surged sharply, as reflected in the histogram.
+The candle may have shown an impulsive downside breakout followed by a partial retreat.
+The stock is currently trading above the upper boundary of the profile, which could indicate a shift in short-term positioning.

 The RSI + MAs indicator shows readings of 67, 60 and 56.
-The RSI line remains above both moving averages, which are also turning higher and remain in positive territory.
+The RSI line remains above both moving averages, which are also turning higher and may still be in positive territory.

 Key Takeaways

-The latest earnings confirmed the structural contradiction within Alibaba’s investment case: while the cloud and AI businesses continue to gain momentum, aggressive capital spending is weighing on profitability.
-Future price dynamics will largely depend on how quickly growing AI-related revenue begins translating into profit, as this factor is likely to shape investor sentiment going forward.
+The latest earnings may have reinforced the structural contradiction in Alibaba’s investment case: while the cloud and AI segments continue to gain momentum, elevated capital expenditures could be weighing on profitability.
+Future price dynamics are likely to depend on how quickly growing AI-related revenue begins to translate into profit, which may ultimately shape investor sentiment going forward.